Acrylic125/next-starter-js/base-js/README.md

 As mentioned above, this project is a bare bones shopping app to demonstrate how to use NextJS.
 To remove the starter code, follow these steps:

 1. Delete the `shop.sql` folder.
-1. Delete the `services/products` folder.
+1. Delete the `services/products.js` file.
-1. Delete the `controllers/products` folder.
+1. Delete the `controllers/products.js` file.
-1. Delete the `api/products` folder.
+1. Delete the `api/products-api.js` file.
 1. Delete the `pages/api/products.js` file.

 ## Deployment